Surface elevation errors in finite element Stokes models for glacier evolution: Introduction

-This aspect of glacier modeling deserves emphasis: The time-dependent 3D domain $\Lambda(t)$, on which the velocity and pressure are meaningful, is determined by the evolving surface elevation $s$, which is itself part of the model solution.

-The surface trace of the ice velocity will be of importance; it is reconsidered in a precise Sobolev space context in Section \ref{sec:stokes}.
-We extend it by zero so that it is defined everywhere in $\Omega$:
+This aspect of glacier modeling deserves emphasis: The time-dependent 3D domain $\Lambda(t)$, on which the velocity and pressure are meaningful, is determined by the evolving surface elevation $s$, which is itself part of the coupled model solution.
+The surface trace of the ice velocity---a Sobolev space for the velocity appears in Section \ref{sec:stokes}---is extended by zero, so that it is defined for all $t,x \in [0,T]\times\Omega$:

-Compare flux extension by zero in \cite{SchoofHewitt2013}.
-Also let $\bn_s = \left<-\grad s,1\right>$ denote an un-normalized and upward surface normal vector.
-(This is assumed well-defined for current purposes, but compare Section \ref{sec:model}.)
-An infinite-dimensional nonlinear complementarity problem (NCP) \cite{Bueler2021conservation,FacchineiPang2003,SchoofHewitt2013} applies almost everywhere in $[0,T]\times \Omega$: